12o13/pandapower/doc/estimation.rst

 	success = estimate(net, algorithm="opt", estimator="ql", a=3)

 Note that:
-The state estimation with Scipy Optimization Tool could collapse in some cases with flat start, it's suggested to give the algorithm a warm start or try some other optimization's methods offered by scipy, which preserves the effects of the estimator while helps the convergence.
+The state estimation with Scipy Optimization Tool could collapse in some cases with a flat start, it's suggested to give the algorithm a warm start or try some other optimization's methods offered by scipy, which preserves the effects of the estimator while helping convergence.

 Example for chained estimation (warm start for SciPy Optimization Tool):
 ::